jdmarquez96/ZDC_TestBeam_Analysis/README.md

 # ZDC_TestBeam_Analysis
 # Instructions for Running on LxPlus with CMSSW

-log on to Lxplus with username and passwork
+log on to Lxplus with username and password

 If using Windows use putty

-input

-source /cvmfs/cms.cern.ch/cmsset_default.sh
-export SCRAM_ARCH=slc7_amd64_gcc700

-get CMSSW by input:
-cmsrel CMSSW_10_6_4

-cd CMSSW_10_6_4/src

-cmsenv

-git clone this repository in src directory

-create executable by input:
+Git clone respository ( you should first fork repository so you can edit code easily)

+set up enviorment via:

+. setenv.sh

+Make executable via:

 ./Make.sh ZDC_ANALYZER.cc